predsci/CHMAP/CHD-mkdocs/docs/ipp/lbc.md

 ### Compute Histograms and Save to Database
 This function computes 2D Histograms from processed images for use in the LBC process.
 It then saves these computed histograms to the database.
-The source code for this is found in the [CHD GitHub](https://github.com/predsci/CHD/blob/master/analysis/lbcc_analysis/LBCC_create_mu-hist.py) and the generalized function can be found [here](https://github.com/predsci/CHD/blob/master/analysis/lbcc_analysis/LBCC_theoretic_funcs.py).
+The source code and example usage for this is found in the [CHD GitHub](https://github.com/predsci/CHD/blob/master/analysis/lbcc_analysis/LBCC_create_mu-hist.py) and the generalized function can be found [here](https://github.com/predsci/CHD/blob/master/analysis/lbcc_analysis/LBCC_theoretic_funcs.py).

     def save_histograms(db_session, hdf_data_dir, inst_list, hist_query_time_min, hist_query_time_max, n_mu_bins=18,